 - a steady routine and structure

-- opportunities to gain achievements and contribute
+- opportunities to contribute and gain skills.

 What if work is making my mental health worse?

-- workplace stress
+- suffering from workplace stress

-- poor relations with your colleagues
+- having poor relations with your colleagues

-- the type of work you’re doing
+- doing a certain type of work

-- worrying about returning to work after a period of poor mental health
+- worrying about returning to work after a period of poor mental health.

 What is disability discrimination?